apache/parquet-format/LogicalTypes.md

 A self-reference typically points within the same Parquet file using `offset` and `size`; the bytes are written between column chunks and are not otherwise referenced by the footer.
-A self-reference is the absence of `path`, never an absolute path back to the current file, so a file containing self-references is renamed or relocated as a single unit.
+A self-reference is when `path` is not set, never an absolute path back to the current file, so a file containing self-references is renamed or relocated as a single unit.